10 Best Parental Controls in 2024: Keep Kids Safe Online

 In my tests, FamiSafe’s drive safety feature worked just as intended, and the reports I received were very accurate, detailed, and simple to read and understand.

 I’d mostly recommend FamiSafe for older kids who’ve just started driving, but it’s also a good choice for younger children.
-It has all of the industry-standard parental control features you need to ensure your child’s online safety, and most of them work well, although I wasn’t impressed with the app monitoring feature — it’s supposedly able to monitor and block apps like YouTube and TikTok on mobile, but it performed poorly in all tests.
+It has all of the industry-standard parental control features you need to ensure your child’s online safety, and most of them work well, although I wasn’t impressed with the social app detection feature — it’s supposed to alert you about inappropriate keywords on apps like Facebook and Discord, but it performed poorly in all tests.

 4. FamiSafe — Best for Older Kids (With Driving Safety Monitoring)

-FamiSafe allows kids to see their parents’ location too, which is a feature that makes FamiSafe really stand out from competitors.
+FamiSafe allows kids to see their parents’ location too, which is great if you’re meeting your kids at an unknown place.
 If your child wants to view your location, all they need to do is send you a request, and after you grant permission, they’ll be able to see where you are.
-This is great if you’re meeting your kids at an unknown place.

 FamiSafe Can Block: